-At the required organizational meeting, the Senatorial District Committee shall organize by the election of one (1) of its members as Chair and one (1) as Vice-Chair, one (1) a man and one (1) a woman, and a secretary and a treasurer, one a woman, and one a man, who may or may not be members of the committee.
-All Senatorial District Committee officers must reside within the Senatorial District in which they serve.
+At the required organizational meeting, the Senatorial District Committee shall organize by electing one of its members as Chair and one of its members as Vice Chair, one of whom shall be a woman and one of whom shall be a man, and a Secretary and a Treasurer, one of whom shall be a woman and one of whom shall be a man, who may or may not be members of the committee.

 SECTION 4.06 – DUTIES OF OFFICERS